Security Service Federal Credit Union

-Security Service Federal Credit Union (SSFCU) is a credit union headquartered in San Antonio, Texas, federally chartered and federally insured by the National Credit Union Administration (NCUA).
-With more than $10.5 billion in assets, Security Service serves more than 800,000 members, and operates 66 locations throughout Texas, Colorado and Utah.
-Security Service is the largest credit union in San Antonio, Texas, and is among the largest credit unions in the United States.
-The credit union provides access to more than 5,000 credit union locations nationwide through the CU Service Centers shared branching network.
+Security Service Federal Credit Union (SSFCU) is a credit union headquartered in San Antonio, Texas, federally chartered and federally insured by the National Credit Union Administration (NCUA) (excluding its insurance subsidiary).
+With more than $14 billion in assets, Security Service serves more than 800,000 members, and operates 70 locations in Texas, Colorado and Utah.
+The credit union is a member of the CU Service Centers shared branching network.

 History

-Established in 1956 as the United States Air Force Security Service Federal Credit Union, the credit union first opened its doors at Kelly Air Force Base in San Antonio, Texas, with just eight members and $25 in deposits.
+Established in 1956 as the United States Air Force Security Service Federal Credit Union, the credit union first opened its doors at Kelly Air Force Base in San Antonio, Texas, with eight members and $25 in deposits.
 In 1968, the board of directors voted to shorten the credit union’s name to Security Service Federal Credit Union.

-Security Service Federal Credit Union was founded as a not-for-profit, member-owned financial cooperative to serve the fiscal needs of the members and families of the U.S. Air Force Security Service Command.
-The credit union has since expanded its charter to include more than 2,600 ways to qualify for membership.
-Headquartered in San Antonio, Texas, Security Service offers a full suite of traditional financial products and services.
+Headquartered in San Antonio, Texas, Security Service offers a suite of traditional financial products and services.

 Corporate headquarters

 Security Service Federal Credit Union opened its first corporate headquarters in San Antonio at Hwy 90.
 Headquarters were then moved in 2001 to a new 128,000 sq. ft. facility located on La Cantera Parkway in San Antonio.
 Due to continued growth and expansion, Security Service relocated its corporate offices to a new campus located at 15000 IH-10 West in San Antonio, which houses more than 700 employees and offers operations and amenities buildings.